hohmannr/DLT4PI-CBDC/network/README.md

 This structure is generated from the `network.yaml` and represents all nodes and organizations listed in there.
 It is needed for the setup with docker containers.

+More on the file-structure [here](http://www.url.com).
+More on the docker setup used [here](http://www.url.com).

 ## Changelog

+- version 0.4:
+    - added lacking node types (observer, banker, governor)
+    - added contract interface for banker and governor node

 - version 0.3:
     - added smart contract creation automation